 Please respect the center's property and the property of others

-The maximum of 26 skaters will be allowed on each session.
+The maximum of 24 skaters will be allowed on each session, all skaters must be checked in by Front Desk before entering ice.

 No breakable containers are allowed rink side.
 Drinks are allowed on or below the railing.
 Food is not permitted near the rail or on the ice.